fbpx

 Denmark Cultural Considerations

-When participating in an internship in Germany, it’s important to understand and respect the cultural norms and practices of the country.
+When participating in an internship in Denmark, it’s important to understand and respect the cultural norms and practices of the country.
 Here are some things to keep in mind:

 Hygge